How to Plant, Grow, and Care for a Kumquat Tree

 The journey is extremely rewarding once the kumquat tree begins to bear delicious citrus fruit.
 Here’s a breakdown of how to nurture and look after it.

 As mentioned earlier, kumquats are best grown in full sun.
-They need at least 6-7 hours of sunlight every day for healthy root development, and 8-10 is better.
+They need at least six to seven hours of sunlight every day for healthy root development, and eight to ten hours is better.
 If you’re growing them indoors, make sure to keep them near a window for maximum sunlight, or provide a grow light to keep them healthy.

 The key to growing any citrus fruit tree is proper watering.
 If you’re growing kumquats in pots, the soil needs to be moist but not wet.
 For this, you must ensure the container has suitable drainage holes and that the soil itself drains excess water away.

-Kumquats need regular watering, especially when the plants are young – you’ll often water 2-3 times a week throughout the first year.
+Kumquats need regular watering, especially when the plants are young – you’ll often water two to three times a week throughout the first year.
 However, make sure not to overdo it for older trees.

-To check for hydration, stick your finger at least 3-4 inches in the soil; if you feel dampness, wait until the soil dries out a little to water again.
+To check for hydration, stick your finger at least three to four inches in the soil; if you feel dampness, wait until the soil dries out a little to water again.
 However, if it’s dry, water the tree until water begins to run out from the bottom of the pot.
-Trees planted directly in the soil should be watered until the soil’s moist, but not muddy.
+Trees planted directly in the soil should be watered until the soil is moist, but not muddy.
 A soaker hose can help.

 Soil